FOREX-Dollar index hits 1-month low, euro supported

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"The key question is whether it is possible for those countries to compete on the global market," said Anders Soderberg, currency strategist at SEB in Stockholm.
+Koji Fukaya, chief currency strategist in Credit Suisse in Tokyo expects the euro zone concerns to re-emerge and believes the euro will resume its decline in the coming quarter after ekeing out a gain of 3.1 percent in this one.

-"For each set of austerity measures they announce the economy takes a step lower".
+The euro stood at 109.68 yen, pulling away from a trough of 108.76 hit on Thursday, its lowest in one week.

-The euro was down 0.1 percent against the yen at 109.47 yen , though it pulled away from a trough of 108.76 hit on Thursday, its lowest in one week.
-(Editing by Catherine Evans)
+The higher-yielding Australian dollar was up 0.25 percent at $1.0391, helped by a pick-up in investors' appetite to take on risk and by gains in equities.
+(Additional reporting by Antoni Slodkowski in Tokyo)

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------